10 Tips for Better Productivity While Working from Home

 • Avoid Multitasking

-Studies have shown that efficiency takes a dive when we rapidly switch between tasks.
+Studies have shown that efficiency dives when rapidly switching between tasks.

 So, resist the urge to reply to emails while working on an important task.
 Instead, create schedules for each task, no matter how minor, and stick to the schedule.